Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Theory

-where $D$ is the telescope aperture diameter and $\sigma_m^2$ are the atmospheric variances of the KL modes.
-We have to limit the sum at some point, $\Msim$, so for the work presented here we make the approximation $\Msim = 1000\approx\infty$ and make sure that $\Msim \gg \Mmfbd \ge \Mao $, where $\Mmfbd$ is the number of modes used when doing MFBD processing and $\Mao$ is the number of modes corrected by the simulated AO system.
-We believe this gives us enough of a tail of uncorrected modes to reproduce the problem encountered with real data.

-We illustrate the splitting of $\phi_j$ for a few values of $M$ in Fig.~\ref{fig:wf-and-tails}.
+We illustrate the splitting of a sample random realization of $\phi_j$ for a few values of $M$ in Fig.~\ref{fig:wf-and-tails}.
 As $M$ grows, $\tau_{jM}$ becomes flatter and loses all of its larger features.
-Due to the necessarily limited number of modes included in the simulation, $\tau_{j\Msim}\equiv 0$.
-Note that the truncation at $\Msim=1000$ modes causes a loss of Strehl ratio but for our purposes it should be insignificant compared to the Strehls for $M\le100$.
-In that figure, we use that the wavefront variance after optimal modal correction with $N$ modes can be written as \citep[][based on a figure by \citetads{1998PASP..110..837R}]{scharmer10high-order},
+For the Strehl ratios, we use the wavefront variance after optimal modal correction with $M$ modes, which can be written as

-where $D$ is the telescope diameter (97~cm), and the expression for the Strehl ratio $S_N$ as a function of the variance,
+\citep[][based on a figure by \citetads{1998PASP..110..837R}]{scharmer10high-order}, where $D$ is the telescope diameter (97~cm), and the expression for the Strehl ratio $S_M$ as a function of the variance,

-Note that in Eq.~(\ref{eq:14}), $N$ involves both the inconsequential piston mode and the image-motion tip and tilt modes.
-In our simulations, we assume image motion to be perfectly corrected by the AO so $M$ does not include these three modes.
-When using Eqs.~(\ref{eq:14}) and~(\ref{eq:15}), we therefore set $N=M+3$.
-So with our notation, the expected variance of $\tau_{jM}$ is $\sigma_{M+3}^2$.